djpinger/pf2e-foundryvtt-vendor-roll-tables/README.md

    - Click "Create Rollable Table"
    - Click the import button (folder icon)
    - Select the desired JSON file
-   - The table will be created with all items properly configured
+   - The table will be imported with all items properly configured

 2. **Module Installation Method:**
    - Place the JSON files in your FoundryVTT Data/modules directory